The Welcome Sign from Every State in America

 Alabama

 Fun fact: Alabama has the largest snail population in the country.
 Forty-three percent of all the snails in the United States reside in Alabama.
 This may even be more notable than the state sign referencing the 1974 song by Lynyrd Skynyrd, “Sweet Home Alabama.”
-Take a look at the best family travel destination in each state.
+Take a look at the best family travel destination by state.

 3 / 51